The Human Truth Foundation

 Health:

 Somalia is a pretty unhealthy country.
-Somalia performs the best when it comes to its alcohol consumption rate27.
-It does better than average in its smoking rate28.
-But that's it.
-Somalia has problems.
-It does worse than average in its adolescent birth rate29.
-It falls into the worst-performing 20 when it comes to its average life expectancy11 and in its immunizations take-up30 (one of the worst in Africa).
-And finally, it is second-from-the-bottom in its fertility rate13.
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+Somalia performs the best in its alcohol consumption rate29.
+It does better than average in its smoking rate30.
+When it comes to most other metrics, Somalia does not do well.
+It falls into the worst 20 for its adolescent birth rate31, its average life expectancy11, its immunizations take-up32 (one of the lowest in Africa) and in its fertility rate14 (one of the highest in Africa).
+The number of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Somalia in 1990 was 47.1yrs, much lower than the global average of 64.6, and it was the worst in the world in 1991.
-It improved by +10yrs in the 30 years from then, better than the global average of +7.9yrs.
+It improved by +10yrs in the 30 years from then, better than the global average improvement of +7.9yrs.
+It Somalia had the 2nd-highest average fertility rate in the world in the 2000s and 2010s (after Niger).
+Its peak fertility rate occurred during a spike to 7.66 in 1997.

 Life Expectancy